At MCLA, we're here for all - and focused on each - of our

 letter your interest and/or experience in DEI programming.

 Evidence of ability to develop, coordinate and manage programs

 skills with the ability to collaborate effectively with diverse

-campus community members, including, students, faculty, staff,
+campus community members, including, students, faculty, staff, and

 Must be able to manage multiple projects at various levels of

 completion, with the ability to work independently as well as